 Hike the road until reaching a small utility building.
 The approach trail takes off on the opposite side.
 A 5-10 minute climb brings you to a fork in the trail.
 Hang right and switchback to the base of Lost Boys, or take a left to reach the base of Smea, followed by Croc.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Neverland:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Neverland:

 Featured Route For Neverland